 - In this case, make use of the similarity in the cultural dimension Goal Orientation.
-Create common goals with common deadlines, where integrated teams work on together.
+Create common goals with common deadlines, where integrated teams work together.
 In the end, celebrate success.

-If you want to read another case-study, click here.
+If you want to read another case study, click here.

 A specific article on how to do business with China can be found here.